Thursday, March 26, 2009

 Obviously these kids in their saddle shoes who laid claim to doing this dance grew up and learned sophistication in dance was more important then hopping around the floor, that and the music they loved took a back seat to new music forms that did not fit the swing mold.

-We've also heard of dancers claim that the Turkey Trot or Texas Tommy helped influence the Lindy Hop, I for one don't accept that without a grain of salt, but if that's possible certainly it makes a lot more sense that it helped influence the Shag, if not created it.
+We've also heard of dancers claim that the Turkey Trot or Texas Tommy helped influence the Lindy Hop, If that's possible certainly it makes a lot more sense that it helped influence the Shag, if not created it.

 anyways, this is my research and look at the dance which has become more popular in the last few years.
-Although, I started doing it over 10 years ago after discovering the Arthur Murray clip and practicing with friends, it seems to have recently had a small revival, with Shag weekends slowly popping up around the world.
+Although, I started doing it over 10 years ago after discovering the Arthur Murray clip and practicing with friends, Learn as many steps from old timers, and spent unknown hours with Connie Wiedell.
+It seems to have recently had a small revival, with Shag weekends slowly popping up around the world.
 In the late 1990's we had Shag Contest all around Southern California which was real fun, but it didn't seem to last long, as most dancers were interested more in Lindy Hop, Swing, Charleston and Balboa.
 However, there were those countless nights in the back room of the Derby in Hollywood of all of us Shag dancers going off and Jamming!
 Imagine that on a regular night out....those were the days!

 1. That's great stuff, as usual.
 I didn't know about Connie being in movies.